-You don’t even have to tell them, they will see it.
-Once you’ve proven yourself enough, you will EARN their consent along with their respect.
+Once you’ve proven yourself to them, you will EARN their consent along with their respect.
 That’ll be your first victory.

 These points are essential, yes.
 However, it’s also a fact that many Indian parents don’t understand because they don’t want to.

-They might have prejudices against women in the military or men taking up jobs as chefs.
+They might have prejudices against women in the military or men taking up what they consider to be ‘feminine’ jobs.
 They might even refuse to accept your rejection of their plans out of sheer stubbornness.
 It’s very common and something you should be prepared to deal with.

-While this article will prove helpful for anyone with mature, understanding parents, we will also touch upon those who have very conservative and prejudiced households.
+While this article will prove helpful for anyone with understanding parents, we will also touch upon those who who have parents that are set in their way of thinking.
 Until then, don’t forget to keep working.